Port of Kolkata: Road

 The Kolkata dock system (KDS) is connected to roads under the Kolkata Municipal Corporation.
 Major congestion and traffic jams are seen on the narrow roads for vehicular movement in and out of the KDS.
 KDP and NSD are located about 10 km from the junction of National Highway 16 and National Highway 19.
 The junction of National Highway 12 and Airport Road is about 25 km from the dock area.
 Diamond Harbor Road, Taratala Road and Garden Reach Road (Peripheral Road) are 4-lane, and have been strengthened and upgraded, but are often congested due to the simultaneous movement of local and cargo traffic.

 Haldia Dock Complex is directly connected to National Highway 116 (Old, NH-41).
 This National Highway connects with National Highway 16 (Old, NH-6) part of Golden Quadrilateral at Kolaghat, which making the dock complex accessible to other states of the country including Odisha, Jharkhand.

 Waterway

 The Kolkata Dock System and Haldia Dock Complex are directly connected to National Waterway 1, which provides the port with waterway connectivity to North India.
 This waterway transports goods directly from Port of Kolkata to Varanasi and Sahebganj terminals.
 Besides, it is connected with the river ports of Bangladesh and North-Eastern Indian state of Assam through National Waterway 97.

+Passenger services

+There are various passenger cruise services from Kolkata port.
+Most of international passenger cruises stopped their services due to the aviation sector.